 Please review this list of clothing and accessories deemed inappropriate by school level.

 Report cards will be sent home at the end of each nine weeks.
 Parents will receive a progress report in the middle of each nine weeks’ grading period for all students who are in academic difficulty.
-Parents should sign and return all mid-nine weekds’ progress reports and report card envelopes (the copy of the report card may be kept at home).
+Parents should sign and return all mid-nine weeks’ progress reports and report card envelopes (the copy of the report card may be kept at home).

 Parents are encouraged to sign up for an account on the AISD “parent cloud,” where you an access your student’s grades, report cards, attendance records, and student information.
+Visit AISD to Learn more about getting a Parent Cloud account.